Thinking Fast and Slow in AI: AI Thinking, Fast and Slow

 \begin{question} In a multi-agent view of several AI systems communicating and learning from each other, how to exploit/adapt current results on epistemic reasoning and planning to build/learn models of the world and of others? \end{question}

-Following Misky's theory of the society of mind \cite{minsky}, as well as Brook's subsumption architecture approach \cite{brooks1990elephants}, we believe that AI systems should include several independent simple components, to be triggered when needed according to a governance model.
-This seems to imply that the best architectural support for this vision of AI is a multi-agent architecture where the individual agents focus on specific skills and problems, act asynchronously, contribute to building models of the world, of other AI systems, and of self, and can be combined in many different ways.
+Following Misky's theory of the society of mind \cite{minsky}, as well as Brooks' subsumption architecture approach \cite{brooks1990elephants}, we believe that AI systems should include several independent simple components, to be triggered when needed according to a governance model.
+This implies that the best architectural support for this vision of AI is a multi-agent architecture where the individual agents focus on specific skills and problems, act asynchronously, contribute to building models of the world, of other AI systems, and of self, and can be combined in many ways.

-\begin{question} What are the needed architectural choices that best support the above vision of the future of AI? \end{question}
+\begin{question} What architectural choices best support the above vision of the future of AI? \end{question}